Percy16jackson/alda/doc/index.md

 # Alda: The Docs™

-Hello!
-I'm an introductory paragraph, and this is the landing page for Alda's official documentation.
+*Deleted the unnessceary "Hello!
+I'm an introductory paragraph", since it sounds weird and does not fit with the rest of the passage.* This is the landing page for Alda's official documentation.
 If you've come here to learn more about Alda and how to use it to write amazing musical scores, READ ON!

 ## Useful Links